-See Monograph/Appendix C for preparation.
+See Monograph/Appendix C for preparation; always use an insulin syringe.

 Insulin/Glucose is as effective as Salbutamol (in terms of speed of onset and expected drop in potassium), but takes longer and is more complex to prepare.
 Therefore, use of Salbutamol is preferred over Insulin/Glucose in the first instance.